AlessandroZ/LaZagne/README.md

 * Add on the config.manageModules.py file your class name and your import

-* The output containing all passwords has to be send to the "print_output" function - ex: print_output(software_name, password_list)
+* The run function has to return an array of dictionnaries
-	* password_list has to be an array of dictionnaries.
+	* ex: [{"Username": "emiliano", "Password":"ZapaTa", "URL": "http://mail.com"}]

 * Optional: you could use the function "print_debug" to print your output
 	* ex: print_debug("ERROR", "Failed to load ...")